-Every student's health record is maintained by both Student Health Services and the online health records management portal COMPLIO (through American DataBank), with assistance by the Clinical Compliance Coordinator (CCC).
+Every student's health record is maintained by both Student Health and Wellness and the online health records management portal COMPLIO (through American DataBank), with assistance by the Clinical Compliance Coordinator (CCC).
 Relevant student health information will be provided to clinical sites where the student will provide patient management.
 The student is required to sign a release form so that this information can be sent to clinical sites.

-Prior to any clinical involvement (including integrated clinicals, work at the Nayden Clinic and full time practicum courses), students must have on record with Student Health Services a physical examination which is done by the start of the fall of the first year in the program.
-The health record must include up to date immunization records for Tetanus and Hepatitis B and titers for Measles, Mumps, Rubella, Varicella and Hepatitis B.
+Prior to any clinical involvement (including integrated clinicals, work at the Nayden Clinic and full time practicum courses), students must have on record with both Student Health and Wellness and the COMPLIO system a physical examination which is done by the start of the fall of the first year in the program.
+The health record must include up to date immunization records for Tetanus and Tuberculosis and titers for Measles, Mumps, Rubella, Varicella and Hepatitis B.